Liu Kang: Reception

 The character was highly praised for his role of being the protagonist in Mortal Kombat 11.
 GameRevolution enjoyed Liu Kang's ending in Mortal Kombat 11 and wondered which of his two endings where he allies with either Raiden or Kitana would be taken as canonical.
 PCGamesN praised the handling of his characterization and noting that players had looked forward to his best ending, which was difficult to achieve.
 Upon God Liu Kang's inclusion in the game as playable, GameRevolution compared it with Ryu's evil persona.
 Shacknews enjoyed the actions Liu Kang makes as a god due to the major direction the narrative takes in the DLC Aftermath as he aims to restart the generation.
 Den of Geek commented that Liu Kang's role as a protagonist in Mortal Kombat 11 was well handled as he fit the heroic role through his transformation into the God of Fire and Lightning.
 In a 2019 feature published on Polygon, MK11 writer Shawn Kittelsen stated that both Liu Kang and Raiden "fell from grace" in the 2000s, and that MK11 provided the last opportunity to redeem the two characters.
 Among new events in Mortal Kombat 1, Liu Kang was noted for his role reversal with Raiden as the Shaolin monk was now the new leader of the cast and proper relationships with characters from other worlds.

 Robin Shou's take on Liu Kang in the 1995 film was also the subject of analysis in the book The Deathly Embrace: Orientalism and Asian American Identity, which discusses the character's attempt to face his fears and accept that he is not responsible for his brother's death, as well as the film's themes of individualism.
 Bloody Disgusting praised the fight choreography in Liu Kang's fight against Reptile, while Den of Geek praised Ludi Lin's acting in the 2021 film.
+The fight between Liu Kang and Kung Lao from the 2026 film has often been deemed as one of the best fights in the entire franchise for the combination of martial arts and special effects that emulate the original video games.